Capybaralifestyle/moonshot-poc/README.md

-# Moonshot Alpha v0.1
+# Moonshot Alpha v0.2

 Moonshot Alpha is a modular, multi‑agent framework for **planning and estimating complex software projects**.
 It combines conversational Large Language Model (LLM) prompts with conventional machine‑learning techniques to produce actionable **architectural plans**, **project timelines**, **cost estimates**, **security recommendations**, and more.
 Version 0.1 (Alpha) extends the original proof‑of‑concept with a **data‑driven estimator**, exploratory data analysis tools, a simple SaaS web interface, and optional **Supabase persistence with Google authentication**.
 The goal of this release is to provide a ready‑to‑run reference implementation that can be run locally or in Docker for experimentation, prototyping and education.

+**What’s new in v0.2:** This release introduces an improved orchestrator where the data‑driven estimator is *optional* – you can run the agents purely on a text description or optionally provide a dataset to enrich the cost model.
+The API and UI now use a single endpoint for all runs, simplifying the workflow while still supporting dataset uploads and Supabase persistence.

 ## Features

 * **Multi‑agent orchestration** – Runs nine LLM‑driven agents and one machine‑learning agent in parallel to produce a holistic project plan.
 Each agent returns structured JSON for easy integration.
-* **Data‑driven cost estimation** – `DatasetMLAgent` loads CSV or ARFF datasets containing an `effort` column and evaluates multiple regression algorithms (Random Forest, Extra Trees, Gradient Boosting, Linear Regression).
+* **Data‑driven cost estimation (optional)** – When provided with a CSV or ARFF dataset containing an `effort` column, the `DatasetMLAgent` evaluates multiple regression algorithms (Random Forest, Extra Trees, Gradient Boosting, Linear Regression).
 It reports RMSE/MAE metrics, highlights top features, computes prediction intervals from residuals and flags potential outliers.
 If a `DOMAIN_COLUMN` is specified, the agent trains separate models for each distinct domain value and reports per‑domain metrics.
+When no dataset is provided, only the LLM‑based agents run and the ML agent is skipped.
 * **Exploratory data analysis (EDA)** – `cli_eda.py` prints dataset shape, column types, missing values, descriptive statistics, top numeric correlations, domain distributions and IsolationForest‑based outliers with colourised output.
 * **Cross‑platform CLI** – Scripts for running all agents on a project description (`cli.py`), invoking the data‑driven estimator (`cli_dataset.py`) and running EDA (`cli_eda.py`).
 These tools print colourised logs to the terminal.
-* **REST API** – A FastAPI service exposes endpoints for health checks, listing agents, running the orchestrator, uploading datasets, running with a specific dataset and (optionally) exporting results to Google Sheets.
+* **REST API** – A FastAPI service exposes endpoints for health checks, listing agents, uploading datasets, running the orchestrator (with or without a dataset) and (optionally) exporting results to Google Sheets.
+A single `/run` endpoint accepts an optional `dataset_id` parameter to include the data‑driven estimator.
 * **SaaS Web UI** – A simple front‑end served from the API at `/ui`.
-Users can upload datasets, select a domain column, provide a project description and run the multi‑agent orchestrator directly from the browser.
+Users can upload optional datasets (and specify a domain column), provide a project description and run the multi‑agent orchestrator directly from the browser.
+If no dataset is selected, the cost estimator runs solely on the description.
 The UI includes Google authentication via Supabase and displays the latest predictions for each user.
 * **Supabase persistence (optional)** – When configured, results are **persisted per user** to a Supabase table after each run.
-Users authenticate using Google OAuth via Supabase; the API verifies their JSON Web Token (JWT) and stores the description, dataset ID, user ID and JSON results in a `project_runs` table.
-A new API endpoint (`/projects/latest`) returns the most recent prediction for each description/dataset combination for the authenticated user.
+Users authenticate using Google OAuth via Supabase; the API verifies their JSON Web Token (JWT) and stores the description, dataset ID (if any), user ID and JSON results in a `project_runs` table.
+The endpoint (`/projects/latest`) returns the most recent prediction for each description/dataset combination for the authenticated user.
 * **Dockerised deployment** – A `Dockerfile` and `docker-compose.yml` build reproducible images for the CLI/Jupyter (port 8888) and API services (port 8000).
 No local Python installation is required.

 ## Repository Structure